samjones00/docs/docs/_documentation/Javascript-client.md

     })
 ```

-This uses the `@servicestack/client` built into `ServiceStack.dll`, if preferred you can use the version hosted on unpkg.com CDN:
+An CDN alternative to using the `@servicestack/client` built into `ServiceStack.dll` is to reference it from unpkg.com:

  - [https://unpkg.com/@servicestack/client](https://unpkg.com/@servicestack/client)